gabrielweyer/gabrielweyer.github.io/_posts/2019-02-07-azure-vm-pricing.md

 I was recently faced with an interesting problem.
 A company wanted to cost the migration of thousands of `VMs` to `Azure` using a [lift and shift][rehost] approach (also known as rehost).
 Due to the short deadline, we were not able to get our hands on detailed data.
 All we were provided with was a machine name, `CPU` cores count, `RAM` and a description field that was sometimes populated.
 Utilisation, storage and network usage were notably missing.
 We knew we couldn't cost the migration accurately due to these unknowns, but we had enough data to cost the `VMs` themselves as we had access to `CPU` cores count and `RAM`.
 I must also add that the `VMs` varied greatly in their hardware specifications.

-Microsoft offers a [pricing calculator][pricing-calculator] but it only supports manual input which disqualified it for our use case.
+`Microsoft` offers a [pricing calculator][pricing-calculator] but it only supports manual input which disqualified it for our use case.
 A few `Microsoft` employees wrote web applications automating the pricing of `VMs` by importing `Excel` spreadsheets or `CSV` files.
 The ones I tried only offered `USD` as a currency and choked for anything bigger than a few hundred `VMs`.
 The output file was using a `en-us` culture so it had to be post-processed before being open in `Excel`.
 I didn't have the time to review and select a commercial solution ([Azure Migrate][azure-migrate] requires to create a `VM` on-premises which was not possible).
-At the end of the day I came up with a semi-automated process that did the trick, but I felt that not much work would be required to empower teams to price `VMs`.<!--more-->
+At the end of the day I came up with a semi-automated process that did the trick, but I felt that not much work would be required to empower teams to price `VMs` based on a limited data set.<!--more-->

 ## Requirements

+I wanted to build something that would fit my use case (`AUD` and `en-au`) but could also be used by people anywhere:

+- Support thousands of `VMs`
-- Support multiple currencies
+- Support all currencies
-- Support multiple cultures
+- Support all cultures
 - Ability to automate refreshing of the pricing
-- Timeboxed to a weekend
+- ~~Timeboxed to a weekend~~

 **Note**: you can find the code on [GitHub][azure-vm-pricing].

 ## What I came up with

 My first goal was to retrieve the pricing from `Azure`.
-I initially considered the [Resource RateCard][resource-ratecard] (part of the `Billing API`) but this banner didn't fill me with confidence:
+I initially considered the [Resource RateCard][resource-ratecard] (part of the `Billing API`) but the banner below didn't fill me with confidence:

 ![Resource RateCard]({{ "/assets/azure-vm-pricing/resource-ratecard.png" | prepend: site.baseurl }})

 The `Billing API` requires authentication and parameters to be passed in, which would have increased the complexity of the solution.
 I knew one place would have mostly up-to-date pricing: the [Virtual Machines Pricing][virtual-machines-pricing] page.
 This page displays all the available instances for a specific region.
 It is also possible to select a culture, currency and operating system.
-There is one problem though: the data is available as `HTML` markup instead of an `API`.
+There was one problem though: the data is available as `HTML` markup instead of an `API`.

 ### Puppeteer